 Argon gas is void of humidity as supplied by a gas cylinder and must be humidified to the requirement as specified by a conservator.

-Each professional enclosure has two stainless steel one-way valves.
+Each enclosure has two stainless steel one-way valves.
 A one-way valve is sometimes called a check valve, lets gas flow in only one direction.
 They are rated for a very low breaking force.
 Breaking force is the amount of pressure needed to open the valve and allow the flow of gas or liquid.
+Since Argon is heavier than air the inlet valve is lower than the exhaust valve to allow a better flushing action of the contents of the enclosure when the top (head) of the enclosure is raised slightly during the gas replacement process.

 Only real glass versus a plastic glazing material will properly stop the migration of gasses and humidity into an enclosure.
-The basic glazing is 4.4mm laminated glass with an anti-reflective coating since it also affords 99% absorption of ultraviolet light.
+The basic glazing is 4.4mm or 6.4 mm laminated glass since is also affords 99% absorption of ultraviolet light.
 Laminated glazing also offers a great security feature over a normal glass.
 It will also offer protection from atmospheric changes as in air transport.
-Other options are available, electro-chromic glass (smart glass) that has an inner layer that can be switched on or off to reduce all light.
+Other options are available, such as anti-reflection glazing and electronically activated glass (smart glass) that has an inner layer that can be switched on or off to reduce all light.